 5. Remain Compliant

-While organizations are getting better at complying with PCI-DSS standards, an estimated 80% fail at interim assessment.
-Moving in and out of compliance can increase your vulnerability to data loss through ransomware and other forms of information security attacks.
+While organizations are getting better at maintaining compliance with regulatory requirements, 87% still struggle with assessments due to low compliance maturity and other factors.
+Moving in and out of compliance can increase your vulnerability to data loss through ransomware and other information security attacks.

 Some activities required by PCI-DSS that may combat ransomware include, but are not limited to: